the-scouts/por/sphinx_source/chapter-5.rst

 g.
 No individual may hold more than one of the appointments of County Chair, Secretary or Treasurer of the same Executive Committee.
 Neither may the appointments be combined in anyway.

 h.
-Other Administrators and Advisers may be appointed by the County Executive Committee with the approval of the County Commissioner as per POR: The Appointment Process.
+Other Administrators and Advisers may be appointed by the County Executive Committee with the approval of the County Commissioner as per :chapter:`POR-TAP`.

 i.
 Administrators and Advisers appointments may be terminated by: